-- Rest your voice for a few days.
-Avoid talking and shouting.
-Do not whisper, as this actually strains your vocal cords.
+- Rest your voice for a few days: Avoid talking and shouting.
+Don’t whisper, as this actually strains your vocal cords even more.

-- Use a humidifier to add moisture to the air.
-Adding a vaporizer can help open your airway and ease breathing.
+- Use a humidifier to add moisture to the air: It can help open your airway and ease breathing.

-- Take a hot shower, as the steam from the shower will help open your airways and provide moisture.
+- Take a hot shower: The steam from the shower will help open your airways and provide moisture.

-- Stop or limit your smoking, as the smoke dries and irritates your throat.
+- Stop or limit your smoking: Smoke dries and irritates your throat.

-- Do not use decongestants for your hoarseness, as these irritate and dry out the throat.
+- Don’t use decongestants for your hoarseness: They irritate and dry out the throat.

 If you have persistent and chronic hoarseness, a serious underlying medical condition may be the cause.
 Early intervention can often improve your prognosis.
 Identifying the cause of your persistent hoarseness may prevent your condition from worsening and limit any damage to your vocal cords or throat.

-There are several actions that you can take to prevent hoarseness.
-Listed below are some prevention methods that may help to protect your vocal cords.
+You can take several actions to prevent hoarseness.
+Some prevention methods that may help protect your vocal cords are listed below.

-- Wash your hands frequently.
-Hoarseness is often caused by a viral respiratory infection.
-Washing your hands will prevent the spread of germs and keep you healthy.
+Wash your hands frequently: Hoarseness is often caused by a viral respiratory infection.
+Washing your hands will help prevent the spread of germs and keep you healthy.

-- Try to limit the urge to clear your throat.
+Try to resist the urge to clear your throat.
 This may increase the inflammation of your vocal cords and overall irritation in your throat.